Do you want to go winter camping in Ontario?

 Haliburton Highlands Region

-Strap on your snowshoes and go for a 3 kilometre trek down Bonnie’s Pond Hiking Trail, or why not try your luck fishing for Lake Trout in the Silent Lake?
-Boasting more than 40 kilometres of groomed ski trails that are suitable for all skill levels, each trail is colour coded and starts/ ends at the day-use parking lot.
+Strap on your snowshoes and go for a three-kilometre trek down Bonnie’s Pond Hiking Trail, or why not try your luck fishing for Lake Trout in the Silent Lake?
+Boasting more than 40 kilometres of groomed ski trails that are suitable for all skill levels, each trail is colour coded and starts/ends at the day-use parking lot.
 Ski and snowshoe equipment is made available to rent from the Park Office

 Pinery Provincial Park

-Pinery has 12 fully equipped heated yurts, 1 cabin, and 2 soft sided shelters that are all available for rent.
+Pinery has 12 fully equipped heated yurts, one cabin, and two soft-sided shelters that are all available for rent.
 If you’re looking for something a little less plush, electrical and non electrical basic camp sites are available all year on a first come first serve basis.
 Enjoy the convenience of vault toilets throughout the park, as well as Comfort Stations with laundry facilities, flush toilets, and showers and sinks.

 Whether it’s in an RV, tent, yurt, cabin, or the pure wilderness; Ontario has something for everybody to experience the joys of winter camping!